i-love-coffee-i-love-tea/audogombleed.sh/docs/02-configuration.md

         :tag:list?:v1|v2|v3

 Here `:tag` is optional — the command executes with or without it.

+> [!NOTE]
-Optional arguments must come after all required arguments.
+> Optional arguments must come after all required arguments.

 ### Argument types